LaunchCodeEducation/data-analysis/src/chapters/data-manipulation/data-manipulation.rst

 The readings and exercises are a little different for this chapter.
 Both have been combined into 2 jupyter notebooks and the link can be found :ref:`here<dataManipulationNotebook>`.

-| Complete the notebooks in the following order using the readings to help you:
+| Complete the notebooks in the following order:

 #.
 DataManipulationWorkbook
 #.
 MergingTables